 Viral infections are incurable since viruses remain in the body once they have been transmitted.
 Although these viruses cannot be cured, there are treatment options for the pregnant individual and steps that can be taken to protect themselves and their developing fetus.
 The best course of prevention is to undergo a caesarian section (C-section) to avoid passing the virus to the baby through the birth canal.5

 Hepatitis B is an infection of the liver that can be passed to the fetus through the placenta.3 The risk of transmission is higher the later the pregnant individual gets the infection during the pregnancy.
-There is only a 10% chance of transmission if the individual is infected early in their pregnancy, but a 90% chance of transmission if they acquire the infection later in term.2 Pregnant individuals with hepatitis B have an increased risk of premature delivery and can transmit the infection to their baby.3 Fortunately, the development of new vaccines (for both adults and young children) has been successful in helping to prevent transmission of Hepatitis B, such as giving newborns of infected individuals the hyperimmune globulin immediately after birth.2
+There is only a 10% chance of transmission if the individual is infected early in their pregnancy, but a 90% chance of transmission if they acquire the infection later in the term.2 Pregnant individuals with hepatitis B have an increased risk of premature delivery and can transmit the infection to their baby.3 Fortunately, the development of new vaccines (for both adults and young children) has been successful in helping to prevent transmission of Hepatitis B, such as giving newborns of infected individuals the hyperimmune globulin immediately after birth.2

-Herpes is a viral infection that present itself as sores on the affected areas.
+Herpes is a viral infection that presents itself as sores on the affected areas.
 Transmission mainly occurs through physical contact with the sores or their fluids.1 As a result, fetuses tend to be relatively safe because they cannot touch any of the sores until the birthing process.
 However, the later in pregnancy an individual contracts the infection, the higher the chance of infecting the fetus.
-The transmission of this disease be lead to brain damage, blindness, and even death in infants.2 In order to prevent the herpes virus from spreading to the infant, the pregnant individual can take anti-viral pills and the doctor can perform a cesarean section.3 If the individual has a history of herpes, there are medications to take to reduce the chance of an outbreak, reducing the risk of transmission.2
+The transmission of this disease can lead to brain damage, blindness, and even death in infants.2 In order to prevent the herpes virus from spreading to the infant, the pregnant individual can take anti-viral pills and the doctor can perform a cesarean section.3 If the individual has a history of herpes, there are medications to take to reduce the chance of an outbreak, reducing the risk of transmission.2

 Human Immunodeficiency Virus (HIV), the virus which can cause Acquired Immune Deficiency Syndrome (AIDS), is especially concerning for pregnant individuals with this virus.
-HIV is easily passed through bodily fluids, such as blood, urine, and vaginal discharge, and is therefore transmittable during any stage of pregnancy: through the placenta, during the birthing process, and during breastfeeding.2 While HIV is a serious concern, there are medications and precautions that make transmission of the virus almost entirely preventable.3
+HIV is easily passed through bodily fluids, such as blood, urine, and vaginal discharge, and is therefore transmittable during any stage of pregnancy: through the placenta, during the birthing process, and during breastfeeding.2 While HIV is a serious concern, there are medications and precautions that make the transmission of the virus almost entirely preventable.3

-Human papillomavirus (HPV), which carries genital warts, is a common sexually transmitted infection, where transmission of the virus is most likely during child birth.
+Human papillomavirus (HPV), which carries genital warts, is a common sexually transmitted infection, where transmission of the virus is most likely during childbirth.
 The presence of genital warts highly increases the risk of HPV transmission, so some pregnant individuals decide to undergo a C-section if there are active breakouts in the vaginal canal.
 Treatment of the pregnant individual’s warts is typically delayed until after the child is born due to the medication used.3

 Can I Breastfeed with an STI?